seqan/sharg-parser/CONTRIBUTING.md

 After opening a PR it goes through the review process.
 This is a two-step process, first a regular member of the team needs to approve your changes, then one of the SeqAn core members needs to approve and merge it.
-If you are a collaborator of the project and know the SeqAn team member most suitable for the review you can request a review yourself.
+If you are a collaborator of the project and know the SeqAn team member most suitable for the review, you can request a review yourself.
 Otherwise, wait for a reviewer to be assigned to the PR.
 Do not request reviews from a core member at this point.
 Always only request review from one person at a time.